couchbase/kv_engine/docs/CodingStandards.rst

   class Foo {
   public:
       // Construct a Foo by reading data from the disk in the whizbang format, ...
       Foo(std::string filename);

       // Construct a Foo by looking up the Nth element of some global data ...
-    Foo(int N);
+      Foo(int n);

       // ...
   };

   // The Foo constructor call is very deliberate, no braces.